Leith Comer - Chairman

 Iwi/hapū: Te Arawa

-Merepeka Raukawa-Tait is a professional administrator with an interest in central and local government politics, environmental management, and Māori economic and social development.
+Merepeka is a professional administrator with an interest in central and local government politics, environmental management, and Māori economic and social development.
 Merepeka is an elected member of the Lakes District Health Board, a member of the Executive of the Rotorua Chamber of Commerce, a Ministerial Appointee on the Te Arawa Whānau Ora Regional Leadership Group, and an executive member of the Rotorua Social Services Council.
 She also runs her own consultancy, specialising in organisational development and change management.

 Tia Warbrick

-Iwi/hapū: Ngāti Rangitihi, Tūhaurangi
+Iwi/hapū: Ngāti Rangitihi, Tūhourangi

-Tia co-leads a busy consulting company, providing management, policy and project management services to a range of government and iwi-based organisations.
+Tia co-leads a busy consulting company, providing management, policy, and project management services to a range of government and iwi-based organisations.
 With experience in a number of management roles within government, Tia has an extensive knowledge surrounding human rights, the workings of government and the settlement journey.
-As a current director of the Te Mana o Ngāti Rangitihi Charitable Trust, she considers it vital that we strengthen our focus on developing economic, cultural, social and environmental capital.
+As a current Trustee, she considers it vital that we strengthen our focus on developing economic, cultural, social and environmental capital.
 She believes that balancing the needs of today with the investments of the future has never been more important and that our combined knowledge and diversity is one of our greatest strengths to create our legacy for our whānau.

-Thomas Mason
+Toma Mason

 Iwi/hapū: Ngāti Rangitihi

-Thomas is a public servant based in Wellington with experience in providing policy advice, project management, and Māori capability training to a range of government organisations.
+Toma is a public servant based in Wellington with experience in providing policy advice, project management, and Māori capability training to a range of government organisations.
 He has governance experience in the areas of iwi and sports.
 He places high priority on maintaining a close connection to the haukāinga and shares a deep commitment to supporting the future development aspirations of Ngāti Rangitihi whānau at home and abroad.
-Having been raised in Matatā alongside many of his cousins, Toma attributes his drive and passion for the Iwi to the many examples of leadership he became accustomed to growing up at the Pā and within many whānau of Matatā
+Having been raised in Matatā alongside many of his cousins, Toma attributes his drive and passion for the Iwi to the many examples of leadership he became accustomed to growing up at the Pā and within many whānau of Matatā.

 Tiipene Marr